-It provides direction for the allocation of land use, provision of municipal services and facilities, and preparation of regulatory by-laws to control the development and use of land.
-These types of policies are considered necessary to promote orderly urban growth and compatibility among land uses.
+It provides direction for the use, intensity, and form of development; provision of municipal services and facilities; and preparation of regulatory by-laws to implement its policies.
+An official plan is necessary to promote orderly urban growth and compatibility among land uses.

-The Plan should not be regarded as a static or inflexible document, but rather one that is expected to change over time to respond to evolving economic, social, environmental during the planning period.
+An official plan should not be regarded as a static or inflexible document, but rather one that is expected to change over time to respond to evolving economic, social, environmental during the planning period.
 The Official Plan recognizes this by including policies that set out the criteria and considerations that are to be used in the evaluation of applications for Official Plan amendments.
 The Official Plan includes both policies and maps.